FAQ

 Typically getting "published" involves sending query letters to many publishers in the hopes they will read and accept your manuscript for publication.

-- These are marks that the design program adds to the file to show the printer were the page is expected to be trimmed.
+These are marks that the design program adds to the file to show the printer where the page is expected to be trimmed.

 What file format should my images be in?

-What color space should my images be in?
+What colour space should my images be in?

 What kind of paper can I use for my book?